LPAndersson/SIML/docs/04-statisticalLearning.md

 $$
 E_{in} + \lambda\sum_{i=1}^p | \beta_j |.
 $$
-Here $\lambda$ is a tuning parameter that needs to be determined seperately.
+Here $\lambda$ is a tuning parameter that needs to be determined separately.
 Ridge regression and lasso use different penalty terms of model complexity, but the main idea is the same.
 Models with many and large parameters will be penalized in favor of less complex models.
 Compared to least squares regression, the estimates of $\beta_j$ will be smaller in ridge and lasso.
 I.e.\ the estimates will shrink towards zero.
 These methods are therefore sometimes called shrinkage methods.
 We know that the estimates in least squares regression are unbiased and shrinkage methods therefore introduce a bias.
 The hope is that the variance will decrease sufficiently, so that the total prediction error is smaller.
 Note that neither of these methods are scale invariant, however usually software will take care of this automatically.

 Let us look at the same example above, this time with a degree 20 polynomial, but penalized with ridge and lasso.